zijun-zhao/deeplearning.ai/problems_Notes/Note_W4111.md

   ```Python
   with open(fn, "r", encoding='utf-8') as in_file:
   ```
-2. CSV Reading and Writing in Python
+2. CSV Reading and Writing in **Python**
  * csv.DictReader(csvfile, fieldnames=None, restkey=None, restval=None, dialect='excel', *args, **kwds)
-  * Create an object which operates like a regular reader but **maps the information read into a dict whose keys are given by the optional fieldnames parameter**.
+   * Create an object which operates like a regular reader but **maps the information read into a dict** whose keys are given by the optional fieldnames parameter.
 If the fieldnames parameter is omitted, the values in the **first row of the csvfile** will be used as the fieldnames.
    ```Python
     # Standard approach to opening a text file.
     with open(fn, "r", encoding='utf-8') as in_file: